Oil Gains on Delta's Destruction Potential And OPEC's Optimism

 Although OPEC factored in lingering effects of government restrictions due to Covid, the cartel acknowledged its reduced forecasts also took into account the shift to electric cars.

-As for OPEC's take on the current state of a market ravaged by draconian government Covid restrictions throughout 2020, Mohammad Barkindo, secretary general for the cartel, said on Thursday the worst was over for oil.
+As for OPEC's take on the current state of a market ravaged by Covid restrictions throughout 2020, Mohammad Barkindo, secretary general for the cartel, said on Thursday the worst was over for oil.

 More positive news on Thursday illustrating the resiliency of oil's major players in the face of calamity was delivered by Michael Wirth, CEO of Chevron, who told CNBC that "We continue to have a very strong balance sheet, so our dividend is secure" - a sentiment shared by the options market.